Skip to main content

 An observation care plan is to be developed with the patient and recorded in the electronic patient record (EPR).
 The detail from the observation and engagement plan should also be reflected in the patient’s risk assessment.
 Both must be reviewed as and when the observation level changes.
 The care plan will support specific instructions, such as whether the practitioner should enter the patient’s bedroom at night.

 Observations should normally be discontinued within working hours, to ensure that clinicians who know the patient can be involved in the decision.
-However, there may be circumstances where a review or termination is clinically indicated outside of normal working hours, especially where a delay could be detrimental to the patient.
+However, there may be circumstances where a review or termination is clinically indicated outside normal working hours, especially where a delay could be detrimental to the patient.
 Out of hours, the nurse in charge in collaboration with the team on duty and the on call medic can make the decision.

 Remember, there is no urgency to decrease engagement and observation levels out of hours and it is advisable for this to be an MDT approach during working hours.